Citizens Leadership Academy

 Class size is limited to 25 to encourage participants to interact with each other and with instructors.

 Each Citizens Leadership Academy session consists of twelve classes focused on three major themes:

 - Asset-Based Community Development.

-The Spring 2015 session will be held 6 pm to 8 pm on Thursdays, at the Five Points Center for Active Adults beginning in March.
-Specific dates will be posted soon.
+The Spring 2015 session will be held 6 pm to 8 pm on Thursdays, at the Five Points Center for Active Adults (2000 Noble Road, Raleigh, NC 27608) on the following dates: